Protein Databases

 6KHY

-Answer these questions
+2. Answer the following questions

 a.
 Can you suggest the structural and evolutionary relationship between them?